Biocomputing-Teaching/Introduction-to-Bioinformatics/README.md

 conda install -c anaconda git
 ```

 That's it for now.
-Although, during the course, we will install and create other programming packages when we need them.
+Although, during the course, we will install and create other programming packages along we are needing them.

 ### Getting yourself ready